wearehx/policies/admin-policy.md

 ## 6. Removal of Admins

 1. Administrators may be removed by an unanimous vote among the other current admins.
+Whether or not this disqualifies an admin from running in a future election is up to the other current admins.
+2. Admins may also choose to resign at any point in time.
+However, this disqualifies the admin from running in a future election.
-The current administrators may choose to hold a temporary election or wait until the next election if an administrator is voted out.
+3. The current administrators may choose to hold a temporary election or wait until the next election if an administrator is removed.

 ## 7. Purpose of Administration